 Don't wait for someone to take you to lunch and tell you.

 Trust your instincts about whether or not this is good and right for you.

 Going into a never-ending wait-and-see mode is not the move you want to make here.

-Also worth noting: employers, "Leaders" and bad managers will whip out the “team player” card when serves them.
+Also worth noting: employers, "Leaders," and bad managers will whip out the “team player” card when it serves them.

 You have to watch your own back and decide when they cross the line.

 You know, the line where they go from asking you to be a team player to asking you to be the ball.

 If you’ve tolerated this in the past, don’t beat yourself up over it.
 We all learn as we go, and you have the right to change your mind.